-- 7.15.1 Section 40 of the Natural Environment and Rural Communities Act 2006 requires Local Planning Authorities to have regard to the purpose of conserving biodiversity.
-This is further emphasised by regulation 3(4) of the Habitat Regulations 1994 which state that Councils must have regard to the strict protection for certain species required by the EC Habitats Directive. - 7.15.2 Paragraph 170 of the NPPF advises that planning policies and decisions should contribute to and enhance the natural and local environment by: - d) minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures. - 7.15.3 Paragraph 174 of the NPPF advises that in order to protect and enhance biodiversity and geodiversity, plans should: - b) promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity. - 7.15.4 Paragraph 175 of the NPPF advises that when determining planning applications, local planning authorities should apply principles including: - a) if significant harm to biodiversity resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or, as a last resort, compensated for, then planning permission should be refused. - 7.15.5 Policy CP1 of the Core Strategy (adopted October 2011) advises that; "all development in Three Rivers will contribute to the sustainability of the District.
-This means taking into account the need to" (amongst other things) (f) "protect and enhance our natural, built and historic environment from inappropriate development and improve the diversity of wildlife and habitats". - 7.15.6 Policy CP9 of the Core Strategy (adopted October 2011) advises that; "The Council will seek a net gain in the quality and quantity of Green Infrastructure, through the protection and enhancement of assets and provision of new green spaces". - 7.15.7 Policy DM6 of the Development Management Policies LDD advises that development should result in no net loss of biodiversity value across the District as a whole. - 7.15.8 The application is accompanied by a number of ecological reports that have been reviewed by Hertfordshire Ecology.
-Having reviewed the submitted details, Hertfordshire Ecology have raised no objection to the proposal subject to a number of planning conditions. - 7.15.9 The application site is described as agricultural land forming part of Killingdown Farm and comprises, grassland fields (generally with improved grassland but one field is likely species-poor semi-improved grassland), dense scrub, ruderal vegetation, a small orchard, and with hedgerows and trees to its boundaries.
-The majority of farm buildings and associated hardstanding are outside the red line boundary; however, some timber sheds and open fronted barns within the site boundary are proposed for demolition. - 7.15.10 Hertfordshire Ecology consider that the reports provide adequate assessment of the impact of the proposals and are based on appropriate survey methods and effort.
+7.14.2 Paragraph 170 of the NPPF advises that planning policies and decisions should contribute to and enhance the natural and local environment by:

+d) minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures.

+7.14.3 Paragraph 174 of the NPPF advises that in order to protect and enhance biodiversity and geodiversity, plans should:

+b) promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity.

+7.14.4 Paragraph 175 of the NPPF advises that when determining planning applications, local planning authorities should apply principles including:

+a) if significant harm to biodiversity resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or, as a last resort, compensated for, then planning permission should be refused.

+- 7.14.5 Policy CP1 of the Core Strategy (adopted October 2011) advises that; "all development in Three Rivers will contribute to the sustainability of the District.
+This means taking into account the need to" (amongst other things) (f) "protect and enhance our natural, built and historic environment from inappropriate development and improve the diversity of wildlife and habitats". - 7.14.6 Policy CP9 of the Core Strategy (adopted October 2011) advises that; "The Council will seek a net gain in the quality and quantity of Green Infrastructure, through the protection and enhancement of assets and provision of new green spaces". - 7.14.7 Policy DM6 of the Development Management Policies LDD advises that development should result in no net loss of biodiversity value across the District as a whole. - 7.14.8 The application is accompanied by a number of ecological reports that have been reviewed by Hertfordshire Ecology.
+Having reviewed the submitted details, Hertfordshire Ecology have raised no objection to the proposal subject to a number of planning conditions. - 7.14.9 The application site is described as agricultural land forming part of Killingdown Farm and comprises, grassland fields (generally with improved grassland but one field is likely species-poor semi-improved grassland), dense scrub, ruderal vegetation, a small orchard, and with hedgerows and trees to its boundaries.
+The majority of farm buildings and associated hardstanding are outside the red line boundary; however, some timber sheds and open fronted barns within the site boundary are proposed for demolition. - 7.14.10 Hertfordshire Ecology consider that the reports provide adequate assessment of the impact of the proposals and are based on appropriate survey methods and effort.
 They welcome the retention and enhancement of boundary hedgerows; retention of trees where possible; creation of an attenuation feature and associated landscaping applicable for biodiversity enhancements (such as wet and dry wildflower grassland, scrub, orchard and hedgerows); and use of native species planting in the landscaping scheme.
 They also note that green spaces and linking green ribbons are proposed within the residential area, and three of the open spaces within the residential development will have orchards as replacement for the loss of the existing orchard.
 Several integrated bat and bird boxes/features will also be incorporated within the new buildings, which is welcomed.